awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 The default value is `["0.10", "0.50", "0.9"]`\.
 Type: Array of strings
 Array Members: Minimum number of 1 item\.
 Maximum number of 20 items\.
+Length Constraints: Minimum length of 2\.
+Maximum length of 4\.
 Pattern: `(^0?\.\d\d?$|^mean$)`
 Required: No

  ** [HPOConfig](#API_CreatePredictor_RequestSyntax) **   <a name="forecast-CreatePredictor-request-HPOConfig"></a>
 Provides hyperparameter override values for the algorithm\.
 If you don't provide this parameter, Amazon Forecast uses default values\.
 The individual algorithms specify which hyperparameters support hyperparameter optimization \(HPO\)\.
-For more information, see [Choosing an Amazon Forecast Algorithm](aws-forecast-choosing-recipes.md)\.
+For more information, see [Amazon Forecast Algorithms](aws-forecast-choosing-recipes.md)\.
 If you included the `HPOConfig` object, you must set `PerformHPO` to true\.
 Type: [HyperParameterTuningJobConfig](API_HyperParameterTuningJobConfig.md) object
 Required: No